Shogunkayo/PES_Notes/Computer Networks/202-Web and HTTP.md

 `www.somesite.com` is the host name and `/somedirectory/somefile.txt` is the object's path name

 - HTTP defines how web clients request web pages from web servers and how servers transfer web pages to clients
-- HTTP uses TCP as its underlying transport protocol. the HTTP client first initiates a TCP connection with the server.
+- HTTP uses TCP as its underlying transport protocol.
+The HTTP client first initiates a TCP connection with the server.
 Once the connection is established, the browser and the server processes access TCP through their socket interfaces
 - HTTP is a stateless protocol => does not store any state information about the client
 - A web server is always on, with a fixed IP address, and it services requests from potentially millions of different browsers
 - HTTP has nothing to do with how a web page is interpreted by a client.
 The HTTP specifications define only the communication protocol between the client and server HTTP programs